Area-53-Robotics/53D-High-Stakes-Notebook/entries/intake-2/build-maintenance.typ

     spacing: 10pt,
     [
       === Assembly
-      - The intake’s chassis was removed and replaced after bending the metal back in place.
+      - The intake's chassis was removed and replaced after bending the metal back in place.
-        - The 3x1x1 C-channels for the intake’s mount were pushed inwards.
+        - The 3x1x1 C-channels for the intake's mount were pushed inwards.
 This decreased the length of the intake by 3 holes.
       - The polycarbonate was removed and remade.
-      - New screw joints were made for the intake’s supports.
+      - New screw joints were made for the intake's supports.
 This will help stabilize the intake when it is running and picking up rings.
     ],
     [
       === Troubleshooting
       - Attempted to manually run the intake motor to see if any issues arose.
         - Thankfully, everything seemed fine.
     ],
   ),
   figure(